 JEN BURTON, FOUNDER

 In addition to her political work, Jen has also worked for a number of Washington, D.C.’s leading foundations, organizations and non-profits, including the Meyer Foundation, D.C.
 Action for Kids, AppleTree Institute, D.C.
 Campaign to Prevent Teen Pregnancy and the Montgomery County Mental Health Association.
-She also serves on the board of Stone Soup Films.
+She also serves as chair of the board of Stone Soup Films.

 BOBBY GRAVITZ, SENIOR VICE PRESIDENT